NeemiasBorges/BRICS-monorepo/README.md

 4. **Develop Your Contribution**: Add your code, documentation, or resources.
 5. **Submit a Pull Request**: Propose your changes for review and inclusion in the main project.
 6. **Participate in Discussion**: Engage in code reviews and discussions to refine your contribution.
-7. **Celebrate**: Once approved and merged, your work becomes part of the BRICS Collaboration Monorepo!
+7. **Celebrate**: Once approved and merged, your work becomes part of the BRICS+ Collaboration Monorepo!

 For more detailed information on our collaboration process, coding standards, and best practices, please refer to our [Collaboration Guide](COLLABORATION_GUIDE.md).